 UbiFit

-UbiFit is a mobile, persuasive technology (developed before the iPhone or Android were available) that encouraged people to self-monitor their physical activity and incorporate regular and varied activity into everyday life.
+UbiFit was a mobile, persuasive technology (developed before the iPhone or Android were available) that encouraged people to self-monitor their physical activity and incorporate regular and varied activity into everyday life.
 It consisted of three main components:

-1. a glanceable display,
+a glanceable display,

-2. an interactive smartphone application, and
+an interactive smartphone application, and

-3. a fitness device.
+a fitness device.

 Finally, the fitness device (a separate device worn on the waistband above the hip, like a pedometer — this was before FitBit), automatically inferred and transmitted information about several types of activities — walking, running, cycling, use of the elliptical trainer, and use of the stair machine — to the glanceable display and interactive application.